samaea/Image-Recognizer-Bot-Workshop/README.md

      - Run the following command, but replace the following values:-
        - **\<YOUR AZURE SUBSCRIPTION ID\>** with the subscription id you noted in the previous step
-       - **\<NAME OF YOUR RESOURCE GROUP\>** with a **globally unique** name.
-For example, your **youralias-ImageRecognizerBot**
+       - **\<NAME OF YOUR RESOURCE GROUP\>** with the name of your Azure Resource Group.
+For example, **AspireUser900-Bot**
        - **\<APP PASSWORD\>** with a password that is at least 16 characters long with at least one number, one letter, and one special character.
-You can use your own password or even an online password generator such as https://www.random.org/passwords/
+You can use your own password or even an online password generator such as https://www.random.org/passwords/?num=1&len=16&format=html&rnd=new.
+Afterwards, **just add an @ symbol at the end of the random password in order to meet the minimum password requirement e.g. mAgZj3B4CQbqeZG9@**.
           ```code
-          node provisionComposer.js --subscriptionId=<YOUR AZURE SUBSCRIPTION ID> --name=<NAME OF YOUR RESOURCE GROUP>--appPassword=<APP PASSWORD> --environment=dev --createLuisAuthoringResource false --location westeurope--createCosmosDb false
+          node provisionComposer.js --subscriptionId=<YOUR AZURE SUBSCRIPTION ID> --name=<NAME OF YOUR RESOURCE GROUP> --appPassword=<APP PASSWORD> --environment=dev --createLuisAuthoringResource false --location westeurope--createCosmosDb false
           ```
         ![PowerShell - cd](./images/powershell-2.png)
        - Assuming you have the same outcome as the above screenshot, you will be asked to navigate to **https://microsoft.com/devicelogin** and enter the code provided to authenticate into Azure.
 Please do this and select the correct account.